 A bridle with reins attached to a bit is required for each horse.
-Bit burrs, gag bits and wire bits of any type are not permitted in ADS driving competitions.
+Bit burrs, gag bits and wire bits of any type are not permitted in American Driving Society driving events.

 Chapter 8 - The Vehicle

 Article 19 Driver's Responsibility